ocaml/opam/doc/pages/Manual.md

   class="opam">opam</span> ecosystem, for various systems.
-Each `[ <string> ... ] { <filter> }` element declares the strings to the left as identifiers to required system-managed packages, while the filter to the right allows to select the systems they will be active on.
+Each `[ <string> ... ] { <filter> }` element declares the strings to the left as identifiers to required system-managed packages, while the filter to the right allows one to select the systems they will be active on.

     The filters typically use variables [`arch`](#opamvar-arch),
     [`os`](#opamvar-os), [`os-distribution`](#opamvar-os-distribution),